These are the busiest National Parks out there.

 Some of the park's vistas, like "Thor's Hammer" will make you feel like you're standing on the surface of an alien world.
 Like many parks in this part of the state, the rich, red soils and natural arches make this a favorite among photographers.

-This park is extremely popular with hikers, cross country skiers and horseback riders.
+Bryce isn't the busiest national park on the list, but it is extremely popular with hikers, cross country skiers, and horseback riders.
 The summer months are going to be the busiest, which is why we recommend a winter visit if you have the vacation time.
-You'll have to fight far fewer crowds and you'll get to experience the park at a time most visitors will never get to see.
+You'll have to fight far fewer crowds, and you'll get to experience the park at a time most visitors will never get to see.